dmarx/obsidian_vault/Dissipative Structures.md

 ### Chemical Examples of Dissipative Structures

-- **Bénard Cells:** In the Bénard convection phenomenon, when a fluid layer is heated uniformly from below, beyond a certain temperature gradient, the heat cannot be transferred through conduction alone.
+- **[[Bénard Cells]]:** In the [[Bénard convection]] phenomenon, when a fluid layer is heated uniformly from below, beyond a certain temperature gradient, the heat cannot be transferred through conduction alone.
 The fluid spontaneously organizes into hexagonal cells known as Bénard cells.
 These cells are a classic example of a dissipative structure, where the system organizes itself into a more ordered state to more efficiently dissipate the heat from the lower layer to the upper layer.

-- **Belousov-Zhabotinsky (BZ) Reaction:** This chemical reaction is a well-known example of a non-equilibrium thermodynamic process that leads to the emergence of self-organizing patterns.
+- **[[Belousov-Zhabotinsky Reaction]]:** This chemical reaction is a well-known example of a [[non-equilibrium thermodynamic]] process that leads to the emergence of self-organizing patterns.
 In the BZ reaction, a mixture of chemicals oscillates between different colored states in a periodic manner.
 This reaction demonstrates how chemical systems can exhibit temporal oscillations and spatial patterns, signifying the transition from disorder to order, maintained by the continuous input and dissipation of chemical energy.

 ### Biological and Ecological Examples